Glossary-Definitions-Clinical Practice, Statistics and Research

 Rectangular Distribution.
 A distribution in which all scores have the same frequency.

 Regression Coefficients.
-The values (point where the regression line intersects the Yaxis) and (slope of the regression line).
+The values a (point where the regression line intersects the Yaxis) and b (slope of the regression line).

 Repeated Measures.
 An experimental design in which more than one dependent-variable measure is taken on each subject.